arnowelzel/periodical/README.md

 Translations:

-French - Sébastien Gravier
+French - SÃ©bastien Gravier
 Italian - Valerio Bozzolan
 Spanish - Laura Arjona Reina
+Russian - Wjatscheslaw Stoljarski

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by